 Prior to that, Melanie had a long and happy career in the Australian Public Service, almost half of it in the Senior Executive Service.
 Her roles have included a very interesting mix across a wide range of functional areas.
 She spent time working in a Minister’s Office, as the Executive Officer to a Secretary, was the Deputy Chief Executive Officer of a regulatory agency and the Deputy Executive Director of the Agriculture Department’s scientific research agency, and had worked in policy, program, strategic human resources and frontline areas in several agencies.

 Melanie’s original academic training was in psychology (with a thesis on performance) and anthropology and she complemented this with a Master of Public Policy fairly early in her APS career.
 More recently she has undertaken EdX and Coursera Verified Certificates in Coaching Learning, Leadership, and Change (Case Western Reserve University), Digital Leadership (Boston University), Agile Leadership (University of Maryland) and Design Thinking for the Greater Good (University of Virginia).
 She has published conference papers, reports and analyses, book chapters and co-edited a book in the areas of public policy, social psychology, natural resource management, and political science.

 Her interest in evidence-based public policy and public sector practice continues, and she has held an Adjunct Professor position at the School of Government and Policy at the University of Canberra since 2011.

 Melanie continues to mentor public sector staff and volunteers as a mentor for disadvantaged children.

-Heidi’s experience is in customer service and client engagement in various roles, including IT – and running a busy family and household.
+Heidi’s experience is in customer service and client engagement in various roles, including in an ICT environment.